danielmoi/vim-tute/00-setup.md

 ----
 ## Map Caps Lock to Escape
 I recommend mapping the Caps Lock key to the Escape key for 2 reasons.
-1. the Escape key is how we return to Normal Mode in Vim.
+1. the Escape key is how we return to Normal Mode in Vim (more on Modes later on).
 As such it's like a reset / "stop" key in Vim - you'll use it a LOT, and it's much easier to reach the Caps Lock key than the Escape key!
 2. the Caps Lock key is not really used for any thing useful